The Hidden Width of Deep ResNets: Tight Error Bounds and Phase Diagram: Proofs for ResNets with 2LP blocks

-In this whole section, we denote by $c$ a positive real number that may depend on the nonlinearity $\rho$, the number of iterations $K$ and the base LR $\eta_0$, and that may change from line to line.
+In this whole section, we work under Assumption~\ref{ass:high-dim} with $B>0$, and we denote by $c$ a positive real number that may depend on $B$ and the number of iterations $k$, and that may change from line to line.